isomerpages/gb-assist/pages/solutionrepo/solution779.md

 ---
-title: Shell Telematics - Shell Telematics (40 vehicles)
+title: Shopify Subscription Version 2020 - Shopify Basic
 permalink: /productivity-solutions-grant/solutionrepo/solution779
 ---

 #### Description

-Shell Telematics is designed to help business owners get the best performance from their fleet, no matter its size.
-We use the latest vehicle tracking technology and integrate with Shell Cards to gather a wealth of performance and transaction data from the fleet.
-Then we turn it into clear, actionable fleet intelligence that helps businesses improve their efficiency, productivity, safety and security.
+Shopify is a leading global commerce company, providing trusted tools to start, grow, market, and manage a retail business of any size.
+Shopify makes commerce better for everyone with a platform and services that are engineered for reliability, while delivering a better shopping experience for consumers everywhere.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Desensitised_Shell_20200051_Annex_3_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Desensitised_Shopify_Commerce_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria